Long. Live. ASAP: Singles

 The album's lead single, "Goldie", was released on April 30, 2012.
 The song was produced by Hit-Boy.
 For the song, Hit-Boy wanted to play-off Rocky's laid-back style of rapping, accompanied by intentional vocal distortions, to produce a sound bordering along comatose.
 Beneath the beat, Hit-Boy added a reverberating chant meant to add a sinister atmosphere to the track.
 "Goldie" peaked at number 65 on the US Hot R&B/Hip-Hop Songs.
 On May 3, 2012, the music video was released for "Goldie".

 On October 25, 2012, Rocky and Kendrick Lamar premiered the album's second single, "Fuckin' Problems", live on tour in Oakland, California.
 The song features guest appearances from rappers 2 Chainz, Kendrick Lamar and Drake.
 The song charted on the US Billboard Hot 100, peaking at number eight.
 Billboard labeled the production on the record's second single, "Fuckin' Problems", as a "new scorcher".
 To produce the beat, Rocky recruited Noah "40" Shebib, who co-produced it along with Drake under the pseudonym C. Papi.
 On December 4, 2012, the music video was released for "Fuckin' Problems" featuring 2 Chainz, Kendrick Lamar and Drake.

 "Wild for the Night" was first released as the album's second promotional single on January 11, 2013.
 The single listed both Skrillex and Birdy Nam Nam as featured guests, although the only guest listed on the album is Skrillex who produced the track along with Birdy Nam Nam and later remixed it with Rocky as Lord Flacko.
 On March 26, 2013, the song was officially released to rhythmic crossover radio as the album's third single.
 The music video for "Wild for the Night" was released on March 26, 2013, and was shot in the Dominican Republic with Skrillex and featured cameos from the ASAP Mob.
 The song has since peaked at number 82 on the Billboard Hot 100.

 The album's fourth and final single, "Fashion Killa", was released on June 17, 2013.
 On September 25, 2013, the music video for "Fashion Killa" premiered on 106 & Park.
 In November 2013, "Fashion Killa" was serviced to rhythmic contemporary radio in the United States.

 Promotional singles

 The first promotional single was the album's title track, "Long Live ASAP", which also serves as the opening track on the album.
 It was produced by both Jim Jonsin, Rico Love and co-produced by Finatik N Zac, Frank Romano and Rocky himself as Lord Flacko, it was released for streaming on December 20, 2012.
 On December 23, 2012, the music video was released for "Long Live ASAP".

 Other songs

 On November 1, 2013, the music video was released for "Angels".
-On November 13, 2013, the music video was released for "Phoenix", dubbed as a short film it was written by Italian actress Asia Argento along with Italian director Francesco Carrozzini, it stars actor Michael K. Williams and model Joan Smalls.
+On November 13, 2013, the music video was released for "Phoenix".
+Dubbed as a short film, it was written by Italian actress Asia Argento along with Italian director Francesco Carrozzini; the video stars actor Michael K. Williams and model Joan Smalls.